The Reid-Baldwin Adobe Restoration

 A plan for the gardens around the Adobe is yet to be established but will be based on historic photographs of the landscape of that era.
 Similarly, plans for the interior have not been established at this time.
 The Adobe will be accessible for the disabled under the terms of the Americans with Disabilities Act.

-In roughly two years, the newly restored Reid-Baldwin Adobe will provide a new window into important chapters of California history from the early rancho era to Baldwin’s years in the San Gabriel Valley.
+When completed, the newly restored Reid-Baldwin Adobe will provide a new window into important chapters of California history from the early rancho era to Baldwin’s years in the San Gabriel Valley.

 “The restoration of the Adobe is a milestone in historical preservation and education at the Arboretum,” said Richard Schulhof, Arboretum CEO.